daviidbartlett/maths-sem/README.md

 # Maths Library

-This is a super exiting maths library to help you with everything you need.
+This is a super exciting maths library to help you with everything you need.